selfcanonical/seo-bookmarklets/README.md

-# Welcome to SelfCanonical's SEO Bookmarklets.
+# Welcome to SelfCanonical's SEO Bookmarklets

-You can use these browser bookmarklets to boost SEO activites.
+You can use these browser bookmarklets to boost SEO activities.
 Enjoy!
 Please visit: https://selfcanonical.com